wanrongyang/wanrongyang.github.io/_pages/about.md

 # 🎨 Tools
 - **1.Make your Life much easier**
-  - [Emoji Cheat Sheet](https://www.webfx.com/tools/emoji-cheat-sheet/), you can find various emojies and their unicode easily.
+  - [Emoji Cheat Sheet](https://www.webfx.com/tools/emoji-cheat-sheet/), you can find various emojis and their unicode easily.
   - [Free PDF tools](https://docsmall.com/pdf-split), Strugle with PDF?
 Use it!
   - [Edit Your picture](https://www.iloveimg.com/zh-cn/crop-image/crop-png), Cut your picture into pointed size.
   - [Practice your English for exam](https://qwerty.kaiyi.cool/), worries about you IELTS test?
 It could be helpful for you.